janosgyerik/articles/hacking-contest-lessons/level2.md

     curl localhost:8002 --cookie user_details=/home/level02/.password

 Bingo!

-We managed to misuse the web service to do something it was clearly not intended for: print the contents of a file that's supposed to be private to the owner of the process, user `level02`.
+We managed to misuse the web service to do something it was clearly not intended for: print the content of a file that's supposed to be private to the owner of the process, user `level02`.
 And we didn't even need to look at the source code!